What is the left atrium?

 The left atrium is a hollow chamber that serves as a vessel and pump for blood entering the heart.

-Human hearts contain four chambers: the left ventricle and right ventricle and the left atrium and right atrium.
-The left atrium is the chamber situated on the top left side – on the right when somebody faces you.
+Human hearts contain four functional chambers, namely the left ventricle and right ventricle and the left atrium and right atrium.
+The left atrium is the chamber situated on the top left side (on the right when somebody faces you).

-In men, the left atrial chamber has a diameter of approximately 30 to 40 millimeters, while in women it measures about 27 to 38 millimeters.
+In men, the left atrial chamber has a diameter of approximately 30 to 40 millimeters, while in women it measures between 27 and 38 millimeters.

 The chamber’s main function is to maintain blood flow to the heart.

-Atrial contraction is initiated and regulated by the right atrium’s sinoatrial node, which is a natural pacemaker or impulse generator.
-This node triggers the cardiac cycle (our heartbeat), signalling blood to move from the left atrium, through the bicuspid valve, and into the left ventricular chamber.
+Atrial contraction is initiated and regulated by the right atrium’s sinoatrial node, which is a natural pacemaking impulse generator.
+This node triggers the cardiac cycle (heartbeats), signaling blood to move from the left atrium, through the bicuspid valve, into the left ventricular chamber.